 |Flash Point: 145 Degrees Fahrenheit||Flash Point: 145 Degrees Fahrenheit||Flash Point: 141 Degrees Fahrenheit||Flash Point: 141 Degrees Fahrenheit||Flash Point: 142 Degrees Fahrenheit||Flash Point: 124 Degrees Fahrenheit|

 Paraffin Oil bought in the United States (lamplight farms sells these varieties like "Ultra-Pure") should only be used in small lamp and lanterns with a 1/2" wick or less.
 No paraffin oil is listed in table 2.
-The Dietz Comet Lantern, these small oil lanterns, and this #0 solid brass burner are examples of small oil burners you can use paraffin oil in.
+The Dietz Comet Lantern and this #0 solid brass burner are examples of small oil burners you can use paraffin oil in.
 For more about what´s up with paraffin oil, read more here.

 The approved fuels for outdoor use can be found in table 3.
 Kerosene bought from a gas station should be from a "blocked" pump which means it is clear and not dyed red.
 Dyed kerosene or fuel will cause the wick to clog over time, which leads to an improperly functioning lamp.
 Dyed fuel oils can cause permanent stains on oil lamp glass and metal.